Andrea Bogdani: Life

-After he completed his education in Loreto he became a parish in Pristina.
+After completing his education in Loreto, he became a parish in Pristina.
 From 1656 to 1677, when he resigned he served as Archbishop of Skopje, while from 1675 to 1677 he also served as apostolic administrator of Achrida.
-On 8 November 1677 Bogdani resigned because of illness.
-His nephew Pjetër Bogdani, one of the best-known writers of early Albanian literature succeeded him as Archbishop of Skopje in 1677.
-Andrea Bogdani has become known for writing the first Latin-Albanian grammar book.
+On 8 November 1677 Bogdano resigned because of illness.
+His nephew Petro Bogdano, one of the best-known writers of early Albanian literature succeeded him as Archbishop of Skopje in 1677.
+Andrea Bogdano has become known for writing the first Latin-Albanian grammar book, now lost.

 Serbian historian Samardžić criticized Bogdani's works as forgery and revisionism of the Serbian medieval history.
 Bogdani distinguished himself as great enemy of Serbs.
-He considered Orthodox Christians as enemies of Catholics.
+He considered Orthodox Serbs as enemies of Catholics and wrote that the Orthodox Serbs in Kosovo, while also being protected by the Ottomans, were trying to extract money from the Catholics.